requarks/wiki-docs/install/linux.md

 6. Wait until you are invited to open to the setup page in your browser.
 7. Complete the setup wizard to finish the installation.

+> Note that if you're using SQLite, you need to install the linux native bindings for SQLite by running `npm rebuild` from the Terminal.
+{.is-warning}

 # Run as service

 There are several solutions to run Wiki.js as a background service.
 We'll focus on **systemd** in this guide as it's available in nearly all linux distributions.